serverless/serverless-python-requirements/README.md

 `$HOME/.ssh/known_hosts` file, as the install process will fail otherwise due to host authenticity failure.

-You can also pass all environment variables to the docker container by specifying the `dockerEnv`
+You can also pass environment variables to docker by specifying them in `dockerEnv`
 option:
 ```yaml
 custom: